0xDBFB7/scientific_standards/README.md

 One might argue that this is a sort of "implicit" or de-facto standard, a type used almost everywhere in the literature; one group bases their experimental design on a previous group's well-established design (which, in this case, had nothing to do with electronic mosquito repellents).
 Each experiment reinforces the other in the age-old way.

 Cabrini et al's study yields robust results that align neatly with previous data and agree with hypotheses from other studies; a testament to the experience and skill of the researchers and their use of existing best practices in mosquito research.

-However, even here, we have hints that an "explicit" perscriptive standard might be useful:
+However, even here, we have hints that an "explicit", **de jure** perscriptive standard might be useful:

 > Polystyrene was used instead of Plexiglas for the chamber[.]

 Compare: [Saalman 1991](https://doi.org/10.1016/0005-2736(91)90418-8) reported a novel result on membranes in an electric field.
 This was later found ([Bergqvist et al 1994](https://doi.org/10.1016/0304-4165(94)90150-3)) to be just a complex interaction with a beaker made of Teflon versus glass.
-One can concoct a scenario in which polystyrene would have a similar confounding effect with mosquitos.
+One can concoct a scenario in which polystyrene walls would have a similar confounding effect with mosquitos.

-Consider how mystifying such a result would be.
-If well-publicized, it could undermine the scientific consensus in the eye of the public. <!-- The ramifications of "bad facts" are serious. -->
+Consider how mystifying such an artifactual result would be.
+If well-publicized, it could undermine the scientific consensus in the eye of the public.

 Again, every "good scientist" will perform the calibration and comparison needed to justify these kinds of changes (as was done in this case).
-But the process should be tolerant to "poor scientists". <!-- But if even a single -->
+But the process should be somewhat tolerant to "poor scientists", even inherently making them improve.

 At the same time, perhaps the modification made by Cabrini is an important one, and one which should be kept for future studies (the change was made for "a lighter and easier to assemble chamber").
 In that case, the modified version must be tested so thoroughly that there remains no ambiguity that any effect is an artifact of the change.
 If this is not done, it is possible that a modified version could be "infective", and corrupt many years of work.

 <!-- One route out would be for industry to produce equipment.
 If ACME Co.
 This is also fraught.
 Silent changes in processes for temperature-measuring probes contaminated decades of climatology data. -->

-Ideally, if standards are sufficiently well written, verifying such a change could be a straightforward checklist (along with a reduced cognitive load on the scientist!)
+Ideally, if standards are sufficiently well written, verifying such a change could be a straightforward checklist.

 The author believes that we have monumental problems looming at the horizon; it is fortunate that some part of these can be tackled by basic and advanced research, and our society has no shortage of monumental people bringing their efforts to bear.
-It would be a waste to be confused.
-We need efficiency
+It would be a waste to be confused by trifles, or to even once repeat a mistake.

 Science itself is founded on continuous improvement; as .
 This idea of continuous improvement, of "descending the gradient".